Input Convex Lipschitz Recurrent Neural Networks for Robust and Efficient Process Modeling and Optimization: Family of Recurrent Units

 \subsection{Lipschitz RNN}

 By adhering to the definition of Lipschitz continuity for a function $f$, where an $L$-Lipschitz continuous $f$ ensures that any minor perturbation to the input results in an output change of at most $L$ times the magnitude of that perturbation.
 Therefore, constraining neural networks to maintain Lipschitz continuity significantly fortifies their resilience against input perturbations.
-A pivotal work, namely the Lipschitz RNN (LRNN) \cite{erichson2020lipschitz}, stands as one of the baselines in this paper.
+This concept was first introduced as FNN \citep{anil2019sorting}, and subsequently extended to RNN \citep{erichson2020lipschitz}, and Convolutional Neural Networks (CNN) \citep{serrurier2021achieving}.
+A pivotal work, namely the Lipschitz RNN (LRNN) \citep{erichson2020lipschitz}, stands as one of the baselines in this paper.
+The output of LRNN follows \cite{erichson2020lipschitz}: